newracom-ns3/TXS_module/README.md

 <p align="center"><img width="379" alt="image" src="https://github.com/newracom-ns3/TXS_module/assets/126837751/93948d9a-e633-4721-8a59-95b5b36be511">

 The main parameters of the simulation are described in the above Table 1.
 The parameters are based on guide document [Simulation Scenarios](https://mentor.ieee.org/802.11/dcn/14/11-14-0980-16-00ax-simulation-scenarios.docx).

 All STA associates with AP and transmits the QoS data to AP only.
 In practical conditions, AP generally has more data to transmit than STA.
 On the other hand, STAs that utilize UL MU or Triggered TXOP sharing operations are compensated by applying MU EDCA parameters.
 When the MU EDCA parameters multiplier becomes bigger, the compensation effect is stronger and the STA loses its opportunity relatively to get its own TXOP.

-In considered schenarios, the number of shared STAs is only one.
+In the considered schenarios, the number of shared STAs is only one.

 <p align="center"><img width="450" alt="image" src="https://github.com/newracom-ns3/TXS_module/assets/126837751/9c75b3fa-20c7-4afb-942c-1586ece1595f">
   <p align="center"><em> Figure 2.
 Throughput results for three scenarios: baseline EDCA operation, UL MU, and UL MU+Triggered TXOP sharing</em>